Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Methods

-After each scan, the follower completed a questionnaire which contained a NASA TLX survey \cite{Hart:1988} and a modified system usability scale.
-The sonographer also completed a questionnaire after each scan to assess their confidence in the images captured and interaction with the follower.
-Once all 11 scans were completed, both sonographers filled out a questionnaire assessing the usability of the system.
-The images obtained were also individually evaluated by two radiologists for their quality.
-Each image was scored on a six point scale based on the image generation assessment tool introduced and validated in \cite{Millington:2016,Millington:2017}.
-In these two studies, the assessment tools were designed specifically for cardiac and thoracic POCUS, but both used the same scale for image generation which is shown in \cref{tab:imageScale}.
+After each scan, the follower completed a NASA TLX survey \cite{Hart:1988} and a modified system usability scale questionnaire.
+After all the scans, both sonographers filled out a questionnaire assessing their experience using the system.
+Image quality was assessed by two radiologists on a six point scale based on the image generation assessment tool introduced and validated in \cite{Millington:2016,Millington:2017}.
+Both of these studies used the same scale for image generation which is shown in Table~\ref{tab:imageScale}.
 This scale demonstrated good inter-rater reliability and was able to detect change in learner performance.

-An additional binary scale for image interpretation was also employed, but its reliability was found to be lower than that of the image generation scale.
-Moreover, the image interpretation scale was used to assess the ability to diagnose specific pathologies from the set of images obtained, rather than evaluating individual images.
-For this reason, we opted to use only the image generation scale in our study.
+The alignment error of the followers was also assessed by recording the relative positions and orientations of the physical and virtual transducers, determining the difference at each respective time step, and using the difference to compute the root mean squared error (RMSE) for each scan with respect to position and orientation.
+The position and orientation of the physical transducer was obtained using the IR pose tracking feature described in the \textit{System Design} subsection.
+A centered RMSE was also obtained for each scan by subtracting the mean error from each data point to isolate relative alignment precision.